Smudge202/smudge202.github.io/_posts/2016-04-19-action-conflicts.md

 ![swagger documentation](https://raw.githubusercontent.com/smudge202/smudge202.github.io/master/images/swagger-conflict.PNG)

-Note that only one method is shown, with the `house-number` correctly identified as being both a `query` *parameter type*, and it's *optional*.
+Note that only one method is shown, with the `house-number` correctly identified as being both a `query` *parameter type*, and as *optional*.
 Perfect!
 But the battle isn't quite over...

 ## MVC Says No